 The mission of Oak Knoll speaks to the development of the whole child – intellectually, spiritually, physically and emotionally.
 In partnership with the faculty, Student Services in the Lower School meets this mission by working collaboratively to provide guidance to students, parents and teachers in a variety of ways, including:

 - Anti-Bullying Curriculum

-- Academic and emotional counseling services
+- Academic and social-emotional counseling services

 All students in grades 5 and 6 participate in advisory groups.
 Each advisory group is led by a teacher, and groups meet for lunch regularly to enjoy conversation together and to discuss various topics on the minds of middle school students.
-Recognizing the need for male role models for boys approaching adolescence, we provide advisory groups where boys in grades 5 and 6 enjoy lunch with a male faculty or staff member.